PTA or PTO? What’s the Difference?

 - Support services and staff to help establish and manage your PTA.

 National PTA offers programs to increase family engagement and support the educational success, health, and well-being of all children.
 Tools and resources, as well as best practices, are available to support you and your PTA in implementing the programs.
-To learn more about PTA programs and how to implement them, refer to the PTA Programs Quick Reference Guide or visit PTA.org/programs.
+To learn more about PTA programs and how to implement them, visit PTA.org/programs.